Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

   > }
   > ```

-## AddOrUpdateEndpoints_V1
+### AddOrUpdateEndpoints_V1

-This method enables to perform a complete `published_nodes.json` update as well as update multiple endpoints (DataSets) at once.
-Unlike `PublishNodes_V1` method, `AddOrUpdateEndpoints_V1`  completely changes the node set for an endpoint (DataSet) with the one provided in the method's request payload.
+This method performs a complete `published_nodes.json` update and an update of multiple endpoints (DataSets) at once.
+Unlike `PublishNodes_V1` method, `AddOrUpdateEndpoints_V1` changes the complete node set for an endpoint (DataSet) with the one provided in the method's request payload.
-Furthermore, by providing an empty list of nodes in the request, the user can remove completely the previously configured nodes for a specific endpoint (DataSet).
+By providing an empty list of nodes in the request, the user can remove the previously configured nodes for a specific endpoint (DataSet).

-  _Request_: represents a list of objects which should strictly follow the request payload schema as described above.
+  _Request_: represents a list of objects, which should strictly follow the request payload schema as described above.
 The `OpcNodes` attribute being empty list or `null` will be interpreted as a removal request for that endpoint (DataSet).